-The purpose of paragraph (i) of Resolution 25 is to authorise the Directors to allot new shares pursuant to the authority given by paragraph (i) of Resolution 23, or sell treasury shares (if the Company were to hold shares in treasury), for cash in connection with a pre-emptive offer or rights issue or otherwise up to a nominal value of £714,546,564 equivalent to 10 per cent of the total issued ordinary share capital of the Company excluding treasury shares as at 23 March 2016, in each case without the shares first being offered to existing shareholders in proportion to their existing holdings.
-For the purposes of calculating this percentage, there are no shares held in treasury.
+Accordingly, the purpose of section (i)(b) of Resolution 24 is to authorise the Directors to allot new shares and other equity securities pursuant to the allotment authority given by Resolution 22, or sell treasury shares, for cash up to a nominal value of £357,704,431, equivalent to five per cent. of the total issued ordinary share capital of the Company excluding treasury shares, as at the close of business on 20 March 2017, without the shares first being offered to existing shareholders in proportion to their existing holdings.
+As at the close of business on 20 March 2017, the Company did not hold any shares in treasury.